YongjoonYoun/homepage/content/post/2022-07-13 Travel-india/index.md

 About a decade ago, I embarked on a backpacking adventure through India, seeking adventure and cultural immersion.
 Little did I know, this journey would ignite a profound realization about the critical role economics plays in shaping our world.

-During my travels, I found myself in Mumbai's bustling Dhobi Ghat, a mesmerizing labyrinth where generations of workers, known as Dhobi Wallahs, toiled tirelessly in laundry services.
+During my travel, I found myself in Mumbai's bustling Dhobi Ghat, a mesmerizing labyrinth where generations of workers, known as Dhobi Wallahs, toiled tirelessly in laundry services.
 Amidst the vibrant chaos of this community, I couldn't help but notice the glaring economic disparities that permeated daily life.

 Living amongst communities earning below-average wages, I was struck by the resilience of individuals trapped in cycles of poverty despite their relentless hard work.
 Conversely, I witnessed others living comfortable lives without breaking a sweat, highlighting the unjust distribution of economic opportunities.